sagnik-opsmx/terraform-stage/Readme.md

 s3-{region}.amazonaws.com/bucket/folder up to zip file  -- E.g. s3-us-west-2.amazonaws.com/terraform-dev-module/devlopment/dev.tfvars
 ---------------------------------------------------

-4. UUID a unique user id as input in each TerraSpin functionality spinnaker pipeline stages based on uuid string will make zip file containing terraform intermediates state and push to state artifact source.
-This can be any unique string based on user choice to identify the terraform state across multiple stages.
-It is not mandatory to have all the stages(Plan, Apply, Destroy) in the same pipeline.
-However, they all should have the same UUID.
+5. UUID a unique user id as input in each TerraSpin functionality spinnaker pipeline stages based on uuid string will make zip file containing terraform intermediates state and push to state artifact source.
+This can be.

 ```